ehennessey/learning/README.md

 learning
 ========

-For learning how to use Git/GitHub
+For learning how to use Git/GitHub.
+This repositorty will contain primarily Python.